 Location: 1400 Forum Blvd. #38

-This steakhouse’s award-winning selection runs the gamut, serving up filets, sirloins, rib-eyes and Kansas City strip steaks.
+This steakhouse’s award-winning selection runs the gamut, serving up filets, sirloins, rib-eyes and New York strip steaks.
 McDonnell says the filet stands out for its buttery tenderness and super-lean cut.
-You'll never get stuck chewing a hunk of fat when you're eating a filet, which means it's usually more expensive.
+You'll never get stuck chewing a hunk of fat when you're eating a filet.

 He explains that a Kansas City strip comes from a different cut of the cow than a sirloin, and it features a nice, satisfying chew.
 The rib-eye is the richest of the cuts.
 Its generous helping of fat works its way into the meat while the steak cooks, making it an extra flavorful pick.